Trip overview

 5. Chortens, Mani Walls, and Monasteries

 The route is dotted with chortens, prayer flags, and mani walls, reflecting the area’s strong Buddhist influence.
-The monasteries, including those at Briddim and other villages, are culturally significant and serene.

 6. Briddim Village